 I received some great feedback since the first episode of the Rediscover The '80s Podcast that was released last week.
 I really appreciate the great response and comments left on both the site and on Twitter.
 In what I hope will be a recurring segment, Podtalk will be follow up reactions to the current podcast's topics.
 This first Podtalk article actually comes from a listener!

-Kevin Hellions, creator of the geek site TeamHellions.Com and fellow League member, approached me earlier this week in response to the Food topic from the RD80s Podcast 1.
+Kevin Hellions, creator of the geek site TeamHellions.Com, approached me earlier this week in response to the Food topic from the RD80s Podcast 1.
 I asked our panel the following question: Which fast food item that began in the '80s would you like to see make a comeback?
 The choices were the McDonald's McDLT hamburger, The Wendy's Superbar buffet, or the Taco Bell Choco Taco.
 Of the eleven panelists, only Wyatt chose the Wendy's Superbar.
 Well, move over NBA basketball star Rex Chapman!
 Kevin thinks this is an outrage and has presented the following article in defense of the Superbar!

 In Defense Of The Wendy's Superbar